lyteword/chspurgeon-tod/volume-5/psalm-113.md

 (c) Thirdly, even inanimate creatures, by compliance with, and ready subjection to, the impressions of his power, Hab 3:9-11 Isa 48:13 Da 4:35.

-2\.He is so high that he surmounts all created capacity to comprehend him, Job 11:7-9.
+2\.
+He is so high that he surmounts all created capacity to comprehend him, Job 11:7-9.
 So that indeed, in David's phrase, his greatness is *"unsearchable, "* Ps 145:3.
 In a word, he is so high,

 (a) That no bodily eye hath ever, or can possibly see him.

 (b) Neither can the eye of the understanding perfectly reach him.
 He dwells in inaccessible light that no mortal eye can attain to.— *Condensed from a sermon by Thomas Hedges, entitled, "A Glimpse of God's Glory, "* 1642.

 **Verse 6.** *Who humbleth himself.* Whatever may be affirmed of God, may be affirmed of him infinitely, and whatever he is, he is infinitely.
-So the psalmist, in this place, does not speak of God as humble, but as infinitely and superlatively so, humble beyond all conception and comparison; he challenges the whole universe of created nature, from the highest immortal spirit in heaven to the lowest mortal on earth, to show a being endued with so much humility, as the adorable majesty of the great God of Heaven and earth...If some instances of the Divine humility surprise, the following may amaze us: To see the great King of heaven stooping from his height, and condescending himself to offer terms of reconciliation to his rebellious creatures!
+So the psalmist, in this place, does not speak of God as humble, but as infinitely and superlatively so, humble beyond all conception and comparison; he challenges the whole universe of created nature, from the highest immortal spirit in heaven to the lowest mortal on earth, to show a being endued with so much humility, as the adorable majesty of the great God of Heaven and earth...
+If some instances of the Divine humility surprise, the following may amaze us: To see the great King of heaven stooping from his height, and condescending himself to offer terms of reconciliation to his rebellious creatures!
 To see offended majesty courting the offenders to accept of pardon!
 To see God persuading, entreating and beseeching men to return to him with such earnestness and importunity, as if his very life were bound up in them, and his own happiness depended upon theirs!
 To see the adorable Spirit of God, with infinite long suffering and gentleness, submitting to the contempt and insults of such miserable, despicable wretches as sinful mortals are!
 Is not this amazing?— *Valentine Nalson,* 1641-1724.

 **Verse 6.** *Who humbleth himself to behold.* If it be such condescension for God to behold things in heaven and earth, what an amazing condescension was it for the Son of God to come from heaven to earth and take our nature upon him, that he might seek and save them that were lost!
 Here indeed he humbled himself.— *Matthew Henry.*